dmind-gmbh/extension-cookieman/Documentation/Developer/Contributing.rst

 :command:`ddev start && ddev launch` will install a TYPO3 with example content and cookieman.
 This installs helper extensions that automatically enable a certain theme and some TypoScript setup to facilitate development.
-The admin user is "admin", password "adminadmin".
+The admin user is "admin", password "aaAA11!!".

 The ddev custom command :command:`ddev install-git-hooks` installs CGL checkers as pre-commit hooks (only tested on Linux so far - the script runs under the container environment so good chances that this would work for other OSs as well).

-To throw away the database and restart cleanly, run :command:`ddev rm -ORU && git clean -fdX -e '!.idea' && ddev start`
+To throw away the database and restart cleanly, run :command:`ddev delete -Oy && git clean -fdX -e '!.idea' && ddev start`

 Run in Gitpod
 -------------

-Thanks to https://drud.github.io/ddev-gitpod-launcher/, we are able to develop DDEV project in the cloud.
+Thanks to https://drud.github.io/ddev-gitpod-launcher/, we are able to develop on cookieman with DDEV in the cloud.

 `This link <https://gitpod.io/#DDEV_REPO=https%3A%2F%2Fgithub.com%2Fdmind-gmbh%2Fextension-cookieman,DDEV_ARTIFACTS=/https://github.com/drud/ddev-gitpod-launcher/>`__
 opens the cookieman development environment in Gitpod.